We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 After registering your testing kit, you’ll need to collect a finger-prick blood sample on the third day of your menstrual cycle before 10 a.m.
 Additionally, you can’t take the test if you’re using hormonal birth control.
-After collecting your sample, you have to mail it the same day using the prepaid envelope.
+After collecting your sample, you must mail it the same day using the prepaid envelope.

 - you have the option to save money with a subscription

 - a qualified nursing team is available for advice

 - accepts flexible spending account (FSA) and health savings account (HSA) cards